middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/acad-honesty.md

 **Article III: Violations of the Honor Code, Procedures, and Disciplinary Actions**

-**a.** Any member of the College community (student, faculty, or administrator) who is aware of a case of academic dishonesty is morally obligated to report it to the professor or the judicial affairs officer.
+**a.** Any member of the College community (student, faculty, or administrator) who is aware of a case of academic dishonesty is morally obligated to report it to the professor or the Dean of Students.

-**b.** Those who cheat are morally obliged to report their own offense to the professor or the judicial affairs officer.
+**b.** Those who cheat are morally obliged to report their own offense to the professor or the Dean of Students.

 **c.** Alleged violations will be handled according to the academic disciplinary policies of the current Middlebury College Handbook.

-**d.** For cases that are heard by the Academic Judicial Board, if seven members of the Board are present, six votes are needed for a decision of guilt.
+**d.** For cases that are heard by the Judicial Board, if seven members of the Board are present, six votes are needed for a decision of guilt.
 If six members are present, five votes are needed.

-**e.** Any infraction of the honor system is normally punishable by suspension from the College.
-However, the penalty may be modified when, in the opinion of the Academic Judicial Board, conclusive reasons warrant such action.
+**e.** Any infraction of the honor system is punishable by an academic penalty and a sanction ranging from a reprimand to expulsion from the College.

 **f.** Should the accused be found not guilty, all records of the proceeding will be destroyed.

 **g.** Right of Appeal: A student found guilty of an offense will have the right of appeal to the Judicial Appeals Board in all cases.

-**h.** All deliberations of the Academic Judicial Board concerning violations of the honor system will be conducted in confidence.
+**h.** All deliberations of the Judicial Board concerning violations of the honor system will be conducted in confidence.

 **Article IV: Amendment Procedures and Review Committee**